← Back to Vault

 • 🛡️Nobody changed it — If anyone edits the certificate, the signature breaks.

-A Certificate Authority (CA) signs them.
-A CA is a trusted organization that checks website owners and issues certificates.
-Your browser has a built-in list of CAs it trusts.
+A Certificate Authority (CA) — a trusted organization that verifies website owners and issues signed certificates.
+Your browser ships with a list of CAs it trusts.

 📚 Want to learn more about CAs?
 See Spork 101 for a full explanation.